FxMorin/dateTag-DnsPhishingPrevention/README.md

 ### Parameters
 dateTag currently only checks for one parameter: (more coming soon)

-`URL` should be the url which you want to check
+`dateTag` should be the dateTag value found on a website which you want to check

 ### Response
 dateTag currently only responds with either 0, or 1: